 What Powers Does the Coroner Have?

-If the coroner believes it is appropriate to do so for the purpose of an inquest or an inquiry, the coroner can do any of the following things:
+If the coroner believes it is appropriate to do so for the purpose of an inquest or an inquiry, they can do any of the following:

 - conduct his or her own investigations into a death

 - take possession of a body

 - subpoena medical experts to give evidence at an inquest, and

 - subpoena other people who have material knowledge about the death.

 Assistance to the Coroner